Skip to main content

 You can take a look into each via the data preview window on the Collections page to verify that the sample data has already landed in Flow.

 In order to implement transformations through derivations, you’ll need to set up your development environment.
-You’ll need a text editor and flowtcl, the CLI-tool for Flow installed on your machine.
+You’ll need a text editor and flowctl, the CLI-tool for Flow installed on your machine.
 Check out the docs page on installation instructions.

-, see if you can execute these commands successfully to view documents in your collections.
+To verify that you’re able to access Flow via flowctl, see if you can execute these commands successfully to view documents in your collections.

 flowctl collections read --collection <your_collection_id> --uncommitted